electron/website/docs/latest/tutorial/application-packaging.md

 ---
-title: 'Application Distribution'
+title: 'Application Packaging'
 description: 'To distribute your app with Electron, you need to package and rebrand it.
 To do this, you can either use specialized tooling or manual approaches.'
-slug: application-distribution
+slug: application-packaging
 hide_title: false
 ---